zarf-dev/proposals/0048-schema-update-process/README.md

 ### Public Facing Internal Type

-Rather than updating functions to accept a newer version of the schema, we could have a publicly facing internal type that has every field from every version and use that throughout the SDK.
+Rather than updating functions to accept a newer version of the schema, Zarf could have a publicly facing internal type that has every field from every version and use that throughout the SDK.
 The upside of this approach is that we would avoid breaking changes throughout the lifetime of the SDK.
 The downside is that it would make it easy for anyone using the SDK to set deprecated fields.
 It would also make it confusing and unclear which fields attach to which versions.

 ### Removed Fields

 One option for storing removed fields on newer schemas is to use annotations.
 Kubernetes takes this approach.
 This would avoid the need of a custom YAML marshaler.
-The downside is that annotations could easily get quite long, confusing, and hard to read.
-Assuming a list of objects such as `variables` is deprecated, then we need to maintain an long string representation of YAML, which adds complexity when converting a package.
+The downside is that annotations could easily get quite and hard to read.
+Assuming a list of objects such as `variables` is deprecated, then we need to maintain an long string representation of YAML.
 The reason Kubernetes takes this approach is because their data must make lossless round trips.
 Their objects might be written as v1beta1, stored as v1alpha1, then upgraded back to v1beta1, and they cannot lose any data.
 There is no place to store the information on the v1alpha1 object besides annotations.
 Zarf is going to write all active API versions to the zarf.yaml file so there is no chance of data loss.

-Another option is introducing a new field `Deprecated map[string]string` to store removed fields from previous schema versions, however this still leaves the complexity of unfurling complex objects within a string.
+Another option is introducing a new field `Deprecated map[string]string` to store removed fields from previous schema versions, however this still leaves the complexity of unfurling complex objects from a string.